Report | November 2023

 Under one roof

-We assess the opportunities for public and private stakeholders to collaborate in the drive to decarbonize the global buildings sector.
-Market barriers require public institutions to provide incentives that move the needle, while the level of capital required, and the need for innovation on some technologies, creates an important role for private institutions too.
+Market barriers on decarbonizing the global buildings sector require public institutions to provide incentives, while the level of capital required, and the need for innovation on some technologies, creates a role for private institutions too.

 • By William Nicolle